vzroman/elock/README.md

     {ok,Unlock} | {error,timeout} =  elock:lock(Locks, Term, IsShared, Nodes, Timeout )

-    Locks is your SomeUniqueAtom
+    Locks is your '$mylocks'
     Term is any erlang term
     Timeout is Milliseconds or infinity

     Others are more interesting:

-    set IsShared = true if it is enough for to be sure that the term is locked may be even not by you.
+    set IsShared = true if it is enough for you to be sure that the term is locked may be even not by you.

     Nodes is where else you want to lock the Term.
 If the Nodes is [] the Term